Days Gone director calls out Sony management in wake of Ghost of Tsushima milestone - Gamepur

 Jeff Ross says his game sold 8 million units too.

-Jeff Ross, game director of Days Gone, has tweeted a response to this week’s news of Ghost of Tsushima’s success, and he doesn’t sound all that happy about it.
+Days Gone Game director Jeff Ross has tweeted a response to this week’s announcement of Ghost of Tsushima’s success, and he doesn’t sound all that happy about it.
 During its CES 2022 press conference earlier this week, Sony Interactive Entertainment proudly announced that Sucker Punch’s open world action-adventure Ghost of Tsushima had sold over 8 million units since launching in July 2020.
 Introducing new first-party IP is always a high-risk move for a platform holder, so when it pays off so spectacularly, it’s a real cause for celebration.
 But Jeff Ross won’t be joining the party.

-In his tweet, Ross insists that Days Gone achieved roughly the same sales in roughly the same time frame as Ghost of Tsushima, yet was regarded as a “big disappointment” by senior management at Sony.
+In his tweet, Ross insists that Days Gone achieved roughly the same sales in approximately the same time frame as Ghost of Tsushima.
+Yet, the game was regarded as a “big disappointment” by senior management at Sony.
 Days Gone did indeed sell about as many copies as Ghost of Tsushima, but there are two major differences that probably explain Sony’s disappointment, and the fact that Days Gone has not spawned a sequel.

-Related: Days Gone: Should You Bring The Drug Stash To Tucker Or Copeland?